 All early Sportsters were kickstart only, until the 1967 electric-start XLH.
 Engine cases (XLH only) were revised to accommodate electric start.
 From 1967 to 1969, the factory made two cases for the Sportster, one for the kick-start XLCH and one for electric-start models.
-Starting in 1970, all XL models shared the same engine cases.
+Starting in 1970, all Sportster models shared the same engine cases.

 Longer XLH Frame